PUAWER006B Lead an emergency control organisation

 Educators and learning support:

-The course is delivered by local, qualified industry professionals, who recognise the needs of the individuals and embrace the principles of cultural safety in their teaching.
+Training is conducted in English and participants should possess functional written and spoken English skills.
+The course is delivered by local, Industry experts and qualified Tutors, who hold a current Police Clearance, understand the context of practice and embrace the principles of cultural safety in their teaching.

 A nationally-recognised Statement of Attainment will be issued to all successful participants which is required to be re-credentialed 12 monthly.